Services BSAR Provides

 - “Sky Wave” relies on transmitting the signal straight up into the sky and using the ionosphere to reflect the signal back down to earth.

-BSAR has a routine UHF system with repeaters if the terrain is milder and allows the use of UHF systems.
+BSAR NSW also has a UHF system with repeaters if the terrain is milder and allows the use of UHF systems.

 Trained and accredited

-A BSAR operation has a structure, lead by a BSAR search manager who controls a number of search teams each with a team leader.
-The BSAR search manager may also lead a team to assist in the running of a base.
+A BSAR NSW operation has a structure, lead by a BSAR NSW Commander who controls a number of search teams each with a team leader.
+The BSAR NSW Commander may also lead a team to assist in the running of a base.
 This structure is well established in the squad and fits in well with other emergency services and Police command structures.

 - Vertical rescue and vertical access